ibmcloudpaascommunity/cobaltiron-demo-oict/docs/index.md

 6. Provision PowerVS instance for restore, and set up Compass agent
 7. Restore choice of files from the Compass backup vault, and restore MySQL database from the files

-For the purpose of this demo, I have pre-provisioned all cloud services and Compass to build the demo environment and I am going to show you what I pre-provisioned before I dive into how I backup and restore PowerVS using Cobalt Iron Compass.
+For the purpose of this demo, I have pre-provisioned all cloud services and Compass to build the demo environment.
+Even though I performed all the steps at pre-provisioned phase, some steps can be run again for demo purpose without harm. **The steps that should ONLY be run at pre-provisioned phase are tagged with [pre-provisioned] at the beginning**.
+The steps that are not tagged can be run at both pre-provisioned phase and demo phase.

 **Leverage PowerVS Deployable Architecture**